jbrasay/react-weather-app/README.md

 # React Weather App

-A simple weather application that retrieves real-time weather information based on a city, country, or ZIP code.
+A simple weather application that retrieves real-time weather information based on a city or ZIP code.
 This project was created to enhance my understanding of the React JavaScript library and the Tailwind CSS framework

 [Live Demo!](https://jbrasay-react-weather-app.netlify.app/)